 Tip 2: Optimize your product feed

-The more potential shoppers know about your products, the more likely they are to buy.
-Optimize your product feed in Google Merchant Center to include as much information as possible to increase clicks from high purchase intent customers, lowering your CPC.
+Optimize your product feed in Google Merchant Center to include as much information as possible to increase clicks from high purchase intent customers.

 Tip 3: Group similar products together